adrian-blockchain/Trash-Tag-decentralized-application/README.md

 Our world is changing, we learn at school that a majority of job do not exist yet.
 We believe that the blockchain revolution can lead to a new form of employment.
 An employment where financial speculation can be directly connect to real value creation.
-Blockchain job is basically task job which are finance by cryptocurrencies.
+Blockchain job is basically task job which are finance by cryptocurrency, the Jobcoin.

-You can look at blockchain job section in our long description to see how we could apply this technology to Zero Hungers and Green production probkems.
-We think that if we creat a new form of job to collect wastes no matter where it is.
+Our idea is to create a job to collect wastes, with a decentralised application.
 It would permit to local authority to saving money in collect of waste and to reinvest it to create recycling centers.

-Inspired bu the trashtag challenge which was a twitter challenge created in 2019, the concept were to find a place full of waste, take a pictures, clean it up, take a picture again to show the work done, and post it on twitter.
-We want to bring this idea to a new scale thanks to the blockchain technology.
-We had the idea of a trashtag Token which are basicaly an Non-fongible token wich are created to represent an trashtag challenge.
-Futhermore, each time a trashtag warrior
+You can look at blockchain job section in our long description to see how we could apply this technology to Zero Hungers and Green production problems.

 ## Demo video